-Let's Start Art: Support visual arts education in Govt Primary Schools
+Let's Start Art: Visual arts education in Govt Primary Schools

 Let’s Start Art, by Shuruart Foundation, is a program to improve the literacy skills of children through visual arts.
 We work with a selected set of Government Primary Schools of Varanasi since 2017, focusing on the foundational literacy of children through Arts Education and Arts-Integrated Learning.
 We strive to provide quality education to these students by making learning an enjoyable and engaging experience, through ART.